Hot Stuff (Donna Summer song)

+When the song was heard by Benny Anderson and Bjorn Ulvaeus, it inspired them to write ABBA's 1979 hit Gimme!
+Gimme!
+Gimme!
+(A Man After Midnight) with similar riffs, melody and sentiment with the ABBA girls in need of 'a man after midnight and Donna looking for some 'hot stuff'.

 In 2018, a remix by Ralphi Rosario and Erick Ibiza entitled "Hot Stuff 2018" went to number one on the US Dance Club Songs chart.

 Reception

 Billboard claimed that "Hot Stuff" has a "strong R&B, soulish feel" along with a "fiery" vocal performance from Summer.
 Cash Box said that the song "has an exciting newness to its rock/disco sound" with "power guitar chording, interesting synthesizer lines and unusual Summer vocal."
 Record World called it a "splendid rock disco tune."

 Awards and legacy

 "Hot Stuff" won Summer the Grammy Award for Best Female Rock Vocal Performance in the inaugural year the award was given out.

 In 2010, the song was ranked No. 104 on Rolling Stone's list of "The 500 Greatest Songs of All Time".

 Chart performance

 "Hot Stuff" was certified Platinum by the RIAA and remained at number one on the Billboard Hot 100 chart for three non-consecutive weeks, and spent the longest time in the top ten in 1979: fourteen weeks.
 The song also topped the US Dance Club Songs chart, with Summer's follow-up "Bad Girls" as a double A-side.
 "Hot Stuff" was the seventh biggest song of 1979 in the US.
 The popular 12" single edition of the song plays the full 6:47 version of the song and then segues into "Bad Girls" 4:55 version.